-Students will need a device to access the internet, and then the web applications, or platforms, Google Drive, Twitter, and Vine.
+Students will need a device to access the internet, and then the web applications, or platforms, Google Drive, Twitter, and Instagram.
 Any brand of device is acceptable.
-It is also recommended that you bring a device to class - a phone, tablet, or laptop.
+It is also recommended that you bring a device to class - a phone, tablet, or laptop, as well as pen and paper.